rule

 Text 29

+The Daityas and Dânavas though, oh King, who were neglected by Lakshmî, being depressed in their aching greed, got disheartened and lost all sense of shame.

 When the Daityas and Dânavas, o King, being neglected by Lakshmî got frustrated, lost they depressed in their aching greed all sense of shame.

-When the daityas and dânavas, o King, being neglected by Lakshmî got frustrated lost they in their aching greed all sense of shame and their energy.
 (Vedabase)

 Text 30

 Following appeared Vârunî, the goddess of the drunkards, as a young lotus-eyed girl upon which the Asuras accepted her the way the Lord had arranged it for them.
+(Vedabase)

 Text 31